project-felt/ai-guidelines/content/iconography.md

 ## Visual representations of AI

-AI is widely used across Red Hat products, and there are a variety of ways to represent it in different parts of the Red Hat brand.
+AI is widely used across Red Hat products and digital experiences, and there are a variety of ways to represent it in different parts of the Red Hat brand.
 Nearly every medium we use includes one or more ways to represent AI and related concepts.

 - Use the appropriate visual for your use case and application.
 - Consider the size of the space, the user's action, and their point in the customer journey.